Liabilities in the Accounting Equation

 C. Contingent Liabilities

-• Potential obligations dependent on future events.
+• Potential obligations that depend on future events or circumstances.

 4. Accounting Entries for Liabilities